 CFSI has existing operating lease agreements for its office spaces.
 These leases are renewed on an annual basis.
-Rental expenses amounted to P4,913,961 and P4,025,398 in 2018 and 2017, respectively.
-This includes rent for offices for its Headquarters in Metro Manila (see Note 14) and offices in Iligan City, Marawi City, and Zamboanga City.
+Rental expenses, presented under "Rent and utilities" as part of Project expenses and "General and administrative expenses", amounted to ₱4,455,981 and ₱4,913,961 in 2019 and 2018, respectively.
+This includes rent for offices for its Headquarters in Metro Manila (see Note 14) and offices in Pasay City, Iligan City, Marawi City, Zamboanga City and Kidapawan City.